An alternative foundation of quantum theory

 \subsection{The case of position and momentum of a particle}

-It is of interest also to develop further the basis of quantum theory for the general case where $\theta$ and $\eta$ are continuous theoretical variables, but this is outside the scope of the present paper.
+Theorem 4 and Theorem 5 are valid also in the case that $\theta$ and $\eta$ are continuous theoretical variables..
+It is of interest also to develop further the basis of quantum theory for this case, but this is outside the scope of the present paper.
+See Hall [32] for a completely rigorous theory.
 But it is fairly straightforward now to complete the theory for an important special case: Let $\theta$ be the theoretical position of some particle and let $\eta$ be its theoretical momentum.
 I choose the accessible variables to be such theoretical variables and assume that a measurement consists of a theoretical value plus a measurement error.
 This is similar to how measurements are modeled in statistics.

 The simplest approach is the following: Approximate $\theta$ with an $n$-valued variable $\theta_n$, find an operator $A_n$ corresponding to $\theta_n$, and let $n$ tend to infinity.
 This approach is carried out in Section 5.3 in [1].
 It is shown that the Hilbert space for $\theta$ can be taken to be $L^2(\mathbb{R}, dx)$, and the transformation $k$, which gives the operator for momentum, is a Fourier transform on this Hilbert space.
 The operators connected to $\theta$ and $\eta$ are the usual ones.